-Mineral tenement and land tenure statusType, reference name/number, location and ownership agreements or material issues with third parties such a partnerships, overriding royalties, native title interests, wilderness or national park and environmental settings• The security of the tenure held at the time of reporting known impediments to obtaining a licence to operate i• Exploration done by other parties including Please refer to the tenement column below to where the drill holes were completed. historical sites, Nex Metals Explorations Ltd holds the tenure in question.
-Metalicity is currently performing an earn in option as part of our farm in agreement (please refer to ASX Announcement "Metalicity Farms Into Prolific Kooky & Yundamindra Gold Projects, WA" dated 6th May 2019) No impediments exist to obtaining a license to operate over the listed tenure.
-Parties.
-Exploration done by other Nex Metals Explorations Ltd have done a great job of collating the historic drilling completed over the previous 30 years.
-The historical work completed requires further field verification via re-do hole surveying (if possible) of drill holes beyond 60 metres depth - it appears below this depth; hole deviation becomes a factor in establishing the location of mineralisation in 3D.
+Crit teria JORC Code explanation Commentary Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Please refer to the tenement column below to where the drill holes were completed.
+Nex Metals Explorations Ltd holds the tenure in question.
+Metalicity is currently performing an earn in option as part of our farm in agreement (please refer to ASX Announcement "Metalicity Farms Into Prolific Kookynie & Yundamindra Gold Projects, WA" dated 6th May 2019) No impediments exist to obtaining a license to operate over the listed tenure. don Acknowledgment and appraisal of exploration by other parties.
+One by other arties Nex Metals Explorations Ltd have done a great job of collating the historical drilling completed over the previous 30 years.
+The historical work completed requires further field verification via re-down hole surveying (if possible) of drill holes beyond 60 metres depth - it appears below this depth; hole deviation becomes a factor in establishing the location of mineralisation in 3D.
 Furthermore, collar pickups require verification.
-All laboratory certificates for the assays on file are collated, only recommendation is possibly more duplicate information in mineralis zones.
-Geology • Deposit type, geological setting and style of mineralisa Kookynie: The project area is in the Keith-Kilkenny Tectonic Zone within the north-northwest trending Archean-aged Malcolm greenstone belt.
-T Keith-Kilkenny Tectonic Zone is a triangular shaped area hosting a succession of Archean mafic-ultramafic igneous and meta-sedimenta rocks.
-Regional magnetic data indicates the Kookynie region is bounded to the west by the north-trending Mt George Shear, the Keith-Kilkenny Shear Zone to the east and the Mulliberry Granitoid
+All laboratory certificates for the assays on file are collated, only recommendation is possibly more duplicate information in mineralised zones.
+Geo ology • Deposit type, geological setting and style of mineralisation.
+Kookynie: The project area is in the Keith-Kilkenny Tectonic Zone within the north-northwest trending Archean-aged Malcolm greenstone belt.
+The Keith-Kilkenny Tectonic Zone is a triangular shaped area hosting a succession of Archean mafic-ultramafic igneous and meta-sedimentary rocks.
+Regional magnetic data indicates the Kookynie region is bounded to the west by the north-trending Mt George Shear, the Keith-Kilkenny Shear Zone to the east and the Mulliberry Granitoid $\hat{\mathbf{a}}$ meta licity Keith-Kilkenny Shear Zone to the east and the Mulliberry Granitoid